The Lufthansa Heist: Storyline

 When the robbery was reported, several law enforcement agencies swarmed into the Lufthansa Cargo Complex.
-The New York Port Authority Police, The New York Police Department, The Queens County District Attorney, and the FBI took immense interest in this crime of epic proportion.
+The Port Authority of New York and New Jersey Police, The New York Police Department, The Queens County District Attorney, and the FBI took immense interest in this crime of epic proportion.
 The book claims that a rivalry developed between them.
 The Lufthansa heist was the subject of national headlines for months to follow, and the book suggests that every law enforcement agent wished to assume control of the investigation, in order to take credit for solving the crime.
 In fact, the competition to dominate the case became so intense that the various law enforcement agencies threw one another off course by sabotaging their investigations.
 The winners were the FBI and the US attorney.

 But for Burke and the Robert's Lounge Gang matters became problematic when one of their accomplices, Stacks Edwards, failed to deliver the getaway van to an auto wrecking yard for it to be destroyed.
 Instead, he parked it near a fire hydrant and spent the night snorting cocaine with his girlfriend.
 The police discovered the van and lifted fingerprints that matched those of the perpetrators, who had already been under suspicion.
 Consequently, Jimmy Burke ordered Stacks to be murdered.

 For a variety of reasons, Burke murdered twelve additional individuals who were directly and indirectly involved in the robbery.
 The primary incentives for Burke to liquidate his associates were not to share the stolen cash, and to ensure they would not testify against him.
 In the interim, Louis Werner, the Lufthansa employee who collaborated with the perpetrators, was the only person arrested and convicted for his participation in the heist.
 Burke had shielded himself from Werner and dealt with him through an obscure intermediary.
 Thus Werner did not have first-hand knowledge as to who had masterminded and carried out the robbery.
 In the end, he wasn't in a position to assist the FBI in apprehending the culprits.
 Unable to provide the authorities incriminating information about the Lufthansa gunmen, he couldn't plea bargain and was sentenced to five years of incarceration.